nathan-andosen/decorator-examples/README.md

 # Decorator Examples

 This repo will help you understand decorator's and give you a good starting point for creating your own decorators.

 Check out the directory _/src_ for useful information and examples of each type of decorator.

-_work in progress_

 ## Class decorator